 Each site will create its own path based on its unique history, culture, resources and circumstances, but each will add to the growing body of evidence and help inform early years policy and practice.
 By demonstrating the possible, their efforts can serve as a guide to building a comprehensive, accessible, accountable child and family service system.

-On behalf of the Margaret and Wallace McCain Family Foundation we look forward to supporting your success.
+On behalf of the Margaret and Wallace McCain Family Foundation Inc. we look forward to supporting your success.